Eliot-Roxbergh/Eliot-Roxbergh.github.io/posts/patents.md

 A possible defense is to argue patent exhaustion (regardless of the software license).
 Namely, if a patent holder, sell or otherwise distribute a work covered by their patent, the patent is exhausted.
 Then it is no longer possible for them to sue for patent infringement for that conveyed work.
-This also applies for open source distribution, so that if the work is released as such, they may not sue the users for patent infringement [1][2].
+This also applies for open-source distribution, so that if the work is released as such, they may not sue the users for patent infringement [1][2].
 With patent exhaustion, note that the patent is still in effect and enforceable, however just not when it comes to the distributed work in question.
 <!---  question: are there limits to patent exhaustion, does this hold for all possible uses of the work? -->